daliavi/neighborhood-map/README.md

 # Setup
 - Download the project
-- Add your Yelp tokens in map.js, getYelpData function
 - Open index.html file.
 You must have internet connection for the application to work.